roam-qgis/Roam-docs/docs/admin-guide/Info-Links.md

 **Link format**

 Links to websites should start wtih `http://` and links to files should start with `file:///`.
-Roam will check for both these and try and create a valid URL.
+Roam will check for both these and try to create a valid URL.

 **Replace URL with alias**